aws-samples/aws-modernization-with-circleci/content/050_module_1/56_automate_deploy.md

 weight: 16
 ---

 Now we are going to use CircleCI's AWS CodeDeploy integration to continuously deploy updates to our app when our tests pass.
+AWS CodeDeploy is a service that allows teams to easily automate application deployments to Amazon EC2 instances, on-premises instances, serverless Lambda functions and other services.

 ## Step 1 &mdash; Install AWS Code Deploy Executor